Frequently Asked Questions

 Three years for M.S. in Medical Physics, two years for M.S. in Health Physics, and five years for Ph.D. in Physics (Medical Physics concentration).

 An official transcript from LSU lists all degrees or certificates awarded.
 It also lists the degree/major (e.g., MS in Medical Physics and Health Physics, or PhD in Physics) and the corresponding concentration.
-For graduates of our accredited medical physics degree programs, the concentration listed is “MEDICAL PHYSICS”.
+For graduates of our accredited medical physics degree programs, the concentration is listed as “MEDICAL PHYSICS” for the CAMPEP-accredited curricula.”
 LSU diplomas list the degree (MS or PhD) but not the concentration.

 The Mary Bird Perkins Cancer Center, our educational partner for the medical physics program, operates a CAMPEP-accredited radiation oncology physics residency program.
 Our goal is for all of our graduates to have access to a residency position, either in the Mary Bird Perkins Cancer Center residency program or elsewhere in the U.S. The residency program page elsewhere on our website will take you to the full residency program website.